Fibromyalgia

 What are the causes?

-The definite causes of fibromyalgia are not fully known, but most doctors believe that repeated nerve stimulation causes a change in the way the brain perceives pain.
+The definite causes of fibromyalgia are not fully known, but most doctors believe that repeated nerve stimulation alters the way the brain perceives pain.
 This irreversible change causes an abnormal increase in the levels of certain chemicals in the brain and in the spinal cord, which generates the sensation of pain.
-In addition, pain receptors, which are found everywhere in the organs, skin, muscles and joints, appear to develop what doctors call a “pain memory”, becoming extremely sensitive and overreacting to painful and painless signals.
+Additionally, pain receptors, present throughout the organs, skin, muscles, and joints, seem to develop what doctors refer to as “pain memory,” becoming extremely sensitive and overreacting to both painful and painless signals.

 What are the symptoms?

-The most important symptom is certainly the pain felt in muscles, tendons, ligaments.
+The most important symptom is certainly the pain experienced in muscles, tendons, and ligaments.
 But, in addition, a combination of other signs indicates the presence of fibromyalgia.
-Headaches, exhaustion, caused by either insomnia or poor sleep quality, anxiety, irritable bowel syndrome, lack of concentration and memory disorders may be other symptoms that indicate fibromyalgia.
+Headaches, exhaustion from insomnia or poor sleep, anxiety, irritable bowel syndrome, and memory issues may indicate fibromyalgia.
 The manifestations are different from one person to another.
-In rarer cases, fibromyalgia may be accompanied by Raynaud’s syndrome, tingling and numbness in different parts of the body, flu-like conditions, or itching and bowel problems.
+In rare cases, fibromyalgia may be accompanied by Raynaud’s syndrome, tingling, numbness, flu-like symptoms, itching, or bowel issues.
 Also, the morning stiffness of the joints that does not last more than an hour is a characteristic sign of this syndrome.

 Another common symptom of fibromyalgia is the presence of sensitive spots in certain locations on the body.
-When they are pressed on people who are holy, the sensation felt will be only one of pressure.
+When applied to holy individuals, they will only feel pressure.
 In the case of those suffering from fibromyalgia, they will feel pain.

 What is the treatment?